 - Virtualization:containers:Portus, which contains an RPM with the latest commit on the

-New minor and major releases will have their own subproject, which will follow the same rationale as for the ones that we have for the 2.0 release.
-Also note that the RPMs produced by these three different projects are the ones that will also be used in the official Docker images.
+New minor and major releases will have their own subproject, which will follow the same rationale as for the ones that we have for the 2.3 release.
+Also note that the RPMs produced by these two different projects are the ones that will also be used in the official Docker images.
 You can find more information about these pages here.

 To handle the release process as it has been described, we use some custom